appscode-cloud/installer/charts/opscenter-features/README.md

 $ helm upgrade -i opscenter-features appscode/opscenter-features -n kubeops --create-namespace --version=v2023.11.14
 ```

-The command deploys a ByteBuilders Opscenter Configurator on the Kubernetes cluster in the default configuration.
+The command deploys a ACE Opscenter Configurator on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`